prashantkhurana/GSuite_Calendar_To_Personal/README.md

 ## Using GSuite calendar
 **I would use the above method for G Suite also.
 It gives much more flexibility.
-This method is there as I started out with this and some people might be using it still.**
+This method is here as I started out with this and some people might still be using it.**

 Copy calendar from Google suite calendar to your personal calendar.